ZingyTomato/NetPeek/README.md

 - `threading` - Concurrent scanning
 - `subprocess` - Network detection

+## 🙌 Help translate!

+Translations to your native language are very much appreciated.

 ## 📙 License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/ZingyTomato/NetPeek/blob/master/LICENSE) file for details.